lexxus16/EmailSpamDetection-SpamBase/README.md

 - Model Selection: Different machine learning models are evaluated for their performance, including Logistic Regression, and Random Forest.

-- Model Evaluation: The models are evaluated using metrics like accuracy, precision, recall, F1-score, and ROC-AUC to determine their effectiveness in classifying spam.
+- Model Evaluation: The models are evaluated using metrics like accuracy, precision, recall, and F1-score to determine their effectiveness in classifying spam.

 - Feature Selection: Relevant features that have the most impact on spam classification are identified and used to train the final model.